 November 13-25, 2024

 Carrie Goldberg, founder of leading victims’ rights law firm C.A.
-Goldberg, has been named by Northeastern Law’s Judith Olans Brown Forum for Women in the Law (WIL) as its Practitioner-in-Residence for 2024-2025.
+Goldberg, was named by Northeastern Law’s Judith Olans Brown Forum for Women in the Law (WIL) as its Practitioner-in-Residence for 2024-2025.
 Goldberg will visit the law school for three days, from November 13 to 15, 2024.
-While in residence at Northeastern, Goldberg will share her experiences fighting for survivors of sexual violence and representing victims of catastrophic injuries caused by tech giants.
-Her visit will include class lectures, meetings with groups such as the school’s Women’s Law Caucus, and she will hold office hours to build personal connections with students, graduates, staff and faculty.
+While in residence at Northeastern, Goldberg will shared her experiences fighting for survivors of sexual violence and representing victims of catastrophic injuries caused by tech giants.

 Goldberg’s firm leads the nation in landmark cases challenging Section 230 of the Communications Decency Act, which protects internet platforms from lawsuits over content posted by their users.
 As lead counsel in Herrick v.
 Grindr, she introduced the novel legal approach of applying product liability law to dangerous tech products.
 In A.M. v.
 Omegle, the firm’s advocacy resulted in a new precedent in the realm of product liability and sex trafficking, the first case to overcome Section 230 where the plaintiff sued a platform for injuries caused by a malicious user.
 The firm also overcame Section 230 immunity in January 2024 against Snap for its role in fentanyl deaths in Neville, et al. v Snap and is appealing to the 9th Circuit in Doe v.
 Grindr relating to the foreseeable child rapes caused from the app marketing to children.
 Goldberg is lead counsel for 23 families suing Amazon for selling suicide kits to their children and has been an advocate around the country to regulate household sales of the chemical.
 Goldberg also serves on the plaintiff steering committee in multi-district litigation against Snap, Google, TikTok and Meta regarding the platforms designing products intended to addict children.